AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/change-profile-settings.md

 product: workfront-fusion
 product-area: workfront-integrations;user-management
 navigation-topic: workfront-fusion-basics
-title: Change profile settings
+title: Change profile settings in Adobe Workfront Fusion
 description: You can change information in your Adobe Workfront Fusion account profile.
 ---

-# Change profile settings
+# Change profile settings in Adobe Workfront Fusion

 You can change information in your Adobe Workfront Fusion account profile.